On fibrations and measures of irrationality of hyper-K\"ahler manifolds: Rational maps from hyper-K a hler fourfolds: a variant of a theorem of O'Grady

 \begin{proof}[Proof of Proposition \ref{procubquatre}] Using Lemmas \ref{le3pourcubicdim4} and \ref{le1pourcubicdim4}, the singular locus of a cubic hypersurface $Y={\rm Im}\,\phi$ has dimension $2$.
-We observe now that the arguments in Lemma \ref{le3pourcubicdim4} involving smooth cubic surfaces appearing as general linear sections of $Y$ when ${\rm dim}\,(Sing\,Y)\leq 1$ extend in a straightforward way if the general cubic surface section has Duval singularities, or equivalently, assuming the order of vanishing of the defining equation $f_Y$ of $Y$ along its singular locus is not $3$ (see \cite{cheltsov}).
+We observe now that the arguments in Lemma \ref{le3pourcubicdim4} involving smooth cubic surfaces appearing as general linear sections of $Y$ when ${\rm dim}\,({\rm Sing}\,Y)\leq 1$ extend in a straightforward way if the general cubic surface section has Duval singularities, which happens if the order of vanishing of the defining equation $f_Y$ of $Y$ along any $2$-dimensional component of its singular locus is not $3$ (see \cite{cheltsov}).
 Indeed, we can work in that case with a crepant resolution of singularities of these surfaces.
-However if ${\rm dim}\,({\rm Sing}\,Y)=2$, and $f_Y$ vanishes to order $3$ along a component of ${\rm Sing}\,Y$, $Y$ is a cone over an elliptic curve in $\mathbb{P}^2$.
+However, if ${\rm dim}\,({\rm Sing}\,Y)=2$ and $f_Y$ vanishes to order $3$ along a component of ${\rm Sing}\,Y$, $Y$ is a cone over an elliptic curve in $\mathbb{P}^2$.
 This case is excluded since $Y$ would then have many reducible hyperplane sections.
 This concludes the proof of Proposition \ref{procubquatre}. \end{proof} \begin{prop} Let $X,\, L,\, M$ be as above.
 Then the image $Y=\phi_{L+M}(X)$ cannot be a linearly nondegenerate threefold of degree $4$ or $5$ in $ \mathbb{P}^5$. \end{prop}